Orionagappe/MistTracker/Mist Solution Documentation v1.md

 \---

 \*\*In summary:\*\*
-The current "mist" solution provides a robust backend for a 4D definite item tracker, handling all workspace setup, user/session management, and data import.
-It lays the groundwork for a visual, interactive system as described in mist.md, with all data and relationships persisted in Google Sheets and CSVs, ready for further UI and logic development.
+The V0.2 "mist" solution provides a robust backend for a 4D definite item tracker, handling all workspace setup, user/session management, and data import.
+It lays the groundwork for a visual, interactive system, with all data and relationships persisted in Google Sheets and CSVs, ready for further UI and logic development.

-Mist Functions and Classes
+Mist Functions and Classes: See x11LibreMigration.txt

-Classes:

-* Line
-* DefiniteItem

-Functions:

-* createPrimaryLine // Initialize the primary line (time axis)
-* addCategoryLine // Add a category line at a specific time index
-* addItemLine // Add an item line for a category
-* showMistUI // UI and selection logic would use HTML Service and client-side JS
-* ensureMistSpreadsheet //ensure that the Mist spreadsheet exists and is accessible
-* ensureMistDataSpreadsheet //ensure that the Mist Data spreadsheet exists and is accessible
-* updateMistData //update the Mist Data spreadsheet with the latest data from the Story document
-* loadMistUser //load the Mist user data from the Mist User sheet in Mist spreadsheet
-* getMistDataSheets // Utility: Get Mist Data spreadsheet and relevant sheets
-* getMistSheets // Utility: Get Mist spreadsheet and relevant sheets
-* loadPrimaryLine // Load primary line (time indexes) from Mist spreadsheet
-* loadCategoriesForTime // Load categories for a given time index from Mist Data spreadsheet
-* loadItemsForCategory // Load items for a given category from Mist Data spreadsheet
-* loadWordDefinition // Load dictionary definition for a word from dictionary sheets
-* addTimeIndex // Add a new time index to the PrimaryLine sheet
-* addCategory // Add a new category for a given time index
-* addItem // Add a new item for a given category
-* getMistViewportData // Provide data for the viewport UI
-* transformStream // Transform stream function to handle user selections and update session state.
-Use data from Mist spreadsheet to perform transformations and save results in Current State sheet in Mist spreadsheet.
-* saveSessionPath // Save path to Mist Persist
-* saveCurrentState // Save current state to Current State sheet
-* calculateLineOrientation // Calculate orientation of lines based on viewport and user input
-* getSessionId // Use user email \+ session start time or similar unique identifier
-* storyWriter // Safely parses an RTF story, extracting explicit and implied character names and character statements
-* initViewport // Initialize the viewport with the current state and user input
-* renderViewport // Render the viewport based on the current state, user input, and Mist Persist items
-* selectTimeIndex // Select a time index from the PrimaryLine sheet
-* selectCategory // Select a category from the Categories sheet based on the selected time index
-* selectItem // Select an item from the Items sheet based on the selected category
-* showAddTimeInput // Show input box for adding a new time index
-* showAddCategoryInput // Show input box for adding a new category
-* showAddItemInput // Show input box for adding a new item
-* showInputBox // Show input box for user input, such as adding a new time index, category, or item
-* handleSelection // Handle user selection from the Mist UI, updating the session state and saving to Mist Persist